There are so many different interior design styles when it comes to selecting an interior design style for your home decor.

-To accomplish this look, you really want to keep abreast of the latest design trends in home décor magazines and online, so you can achieve them in your space.
+To accomplish this look, you really want to keep abreast of the latest design trends in home décor magazines and online, so you can achieve them.
 The style also borrows from existing designs, such as art deco and modern interior design.

 Contemporary interior design calls for simple elegance, achieved with open flexible layouts, a feeling of space and light tones.
-Select a neutral colour palette and purchase airy furniture that promotes that spacious feeling.
+Select neutral color palettes and purchase airy furniture that promotes that spacious feeling.
 You want clean curving lives offsetting right angles.

 Decorate with metal and glass, and sparingly decorate with antiques.
 You can create texture with fabrics for visual interest.

-Lighting can become a statement piece in the contemporary style.
+Lighting can become a statement piece in the contemporary design style with interior designers.

-The most important thing to know about contemporary is that it’s constantly changing, so you need to stay on –top-of that fresh vibe.
+The most important thing to know about contemporary design is that the home design elements are constantly changing, so you need to stay on –top-of that fresh vibe.